-Trokendi XR is the first once-daily topiramate product indicated for epilepsy in the U.S. market, designed to improve patient compliance and to show a better pharmacokinetic profile than the current immediate release products, which must be taken multiple times per day.
-Trokendi XR's pharmacokinetic profile results in lower peak plasma concentrations, higher trough plasma concentrations, and slower input rate.
+Trokendi XR is the first once-daily extended release topiramate product indicated for patients with epilepsy in the U.S. market, designed to improve patient adherence and to show a better pharmacokinetic profile than the current immediate release products, which must be taken multiple times per day.
+Trokendi XR's pharmacokinetic profile results in lower peak plasma concentrations, higher trough plasma concentrations, and slower plasma input rate.
 This results in smoother and more consistent blood levels of topiramate than immediate release topiramate formulations can deliver.
 We believe that such a profile mitigates blood level fluctuations that are frequently associated with many of the symptomatic side effects or breakthrough seizures that patients can suffer when taking immediate release products.
-Side effects can lead patients to skipping doses, whereupon the increased non-adherence could place them at higher risk for breakthrough seizures.
+Side effects can lead patients to skip doses, whereupon the increased non-adherence could place them at higher risk for breakthrough seizures.